MLB STARTING LINEUPS Jun 3, 2025 (15 Games)

 Strikeouts (K)

 A batter gets three strikes before they record an out.
 This negatively affects their on-base percentage.
 Going beyond fantasy baseball, when a strikeout is indicated with a backward K, that means the batter struck out looking.
+You also might find betting on pitcher props worthwhile.

-How to Use the MLB starting lineups in DFS Play
+How to Use the MLB Starting Lineups in DFS Play

 Defining your target strategy is the first step in crafting a baseball fantasy lineup.
 Is your league built to favor defense or offense?
 Daily fantasy leagues typically cater to offense and thus should be the basis of your target players.
 Looking for righty and lefty batting splits against pitching, success at certain ballparks, and history against teams are other factors for creating your lineup.

 Also review bullpens and bullpen usage throughout the week, which could favor or hinder certain batters.
-And if you're betting on baseball, make sure to check out MLB betting picks strategy and what we think are best MLB betting apps.
+And if you want to bet on baseball, make sure to check out MLB betting picks strategy and what we think are best MLB betting apps.

 We already gave an example of scoring at PrizePicks, but scoring can look drastically different among sites.
 FanDuel and DraftKings are among the first daily fantasy providers, and arguably the most popular, so let us break down their scoring chart.